GuineaBot3Labs/.github/profile/README.md

 GuineaBot3Labs is a volunteer-driven collective focused on advancing programming, ethical hacking, and artificial intelligence.
 Our community leverages our members' diverse expertise and passion to develop technology with a positive societal impact.

-Please note the README is going through signifigant changes at this moment.
+Please note the README is going through many changes, don't be suprised if the README changes drastically in the future.

 ## Our Mission